Moving to Portugal: administrative procedures and international health insurance

 – A criminal background check

 Remember to apply for your NIF (tax identification number) within 30 days of your third month in Portugal.
 You’ll need it for various administrative procedures, such as opening bank accounts or subscribing to subscriptions.
-You can apply for the N.I.F. either at your local tax office or online via the council’s website.
+You can apply for your N.I.F. either at the tax office in your place of residence, or online via the City Council website.

 How do I obtain an insurance certificate for a Portuguese visa or residence permit?

 When you take out a Mondassur international health insurance policy, you’ll immediately receive your insurance certificate.
-Please note that this proof of insurance is required for your visa or residence permit application.
-Without it, your request cannot be processed.
+Please note that this certificate of insurance is required for your visa or residence permit application.
+Without it, your application cannot be processed.

 If you are already insured, you can obtain this certificate :